 This story is tragic, it is sad and at times you wished that all stories would have happy endings, but we all know life is not like this.

-This book deserves a second reading because there is so much I missed first time round.
+This book deserves to be read again because there is so much I missed first time round.

-But for me, the underlying message is that migrant women still see England as the promised land and believe their lives will be improved just by being here, the reality is that the promised land does not exist and it is how they cope with this massive disappointment that is at the core of this book, I couldn’t help thinking about the saying attributed to Marshall Berman ‘All that is solid melts into air’
+But for me… The underlying message is that migrant women still see England as the promised land.
+They believe their lives will improve just by being here.
+The reality is that the promised land does not exist.
+It is how they cope with this massive disappointment that is at the core of this book.
+I couldn’t help thinking about the saying attributed to Marshall Berman ‘All that is solid melts into air’.